By Dr Oliver Tearle (Loughborough University)

 See also, in this section of the poem, how we move from ‘light’ to ‘bulbs’; ‘cuttings’ suggests the unkindest cut of all, that of the chainsaw mowing down the grass; ‘sunning itself’ makes the grass sound indolent and vain against the proactive movement of the chainsaw; ‘spears’ suggests a primitive form of weapon contrasted with the modern machinery of the electric chainsaw (‘spears’ also has a colonial flavour, suggesting primitive tribes of the Amazon rainforest who are helpless to defend themselves against western man’s weapons).

 ‘Chainsaw versus the Pampas Grass’, as this summary and analysis have attempted to show, is a poem that touches upon not only environmental themes but also issues of gender, colonialism, and (arguably) class – power structures all, of course.
 But Armitage is careful not to emphasise one of these themes over another, and as a result themes of masculinity, environmentalism, colonisation, and class are all visible in the poem’s imagery and turns of phrase.

-If this analysis has whetted your appetite for more about the poem, there is a discussion of ‘Chainsaw versus the Pampas Grass’ over on the wonderful Peripeteia website.
-Discover more Armitage with our discussion of his poem ‘A Vision’ here.
+If this analysis has whetted your appetite for more, you can discover more about the work of Simon Armitage with our discussion of his poem ‘A Vision’ here.

 The author of this article, Dr Oliver Tearle, is a literary critic and lecturer in English at Loughborough University.
 He is the author of, among others, The Secret Library: A Book-Lovers’ Journey Through Curiosities of History and The Great War, The Waste Land and the Modernist Long Poem.